+Both of these fin configurations are great and provide a number of benefits, so it’s a hard question to answer.
 However, we’re going to tackle it as best we can, comparing the benefits of each fin option and seeing which one comes out on top.

 The Thruster Fin Setup

-The Thruster or Tri fin setup was first used by Aussie surfer Simon Anderson back in the 1980s.
+The thruster or tri-fin setup was first used by Aussie surfer Simon Anderson back in the 1980s.

 The Quad Fin Setup

-There is no center fin and the fins are often positioned with two sitting parallel at the back of the board and the other 2 sitting ahead of them with a bigger gap in between.
+As you might have guessed, the quad fin setup uses four fins.
+There is no center fin and the surf fins are positioned with two sitting parallel at the back of the board and the other two sitting ahead of them with a bigger gap in between.

 In truth, these two fin setups provide similar benefits and control and it really all comes down to whether or not you can benefit from the additional center fin.

-The only way to know for sure is to get out there and experience Quad fins and a Thruster setup for yourself!
+The only way to know for sure is to get out there and experience quad fins and a thruster setup for yourself!

 - What Do Fins Do On a Surfboard?